microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

 - When the codespace completes loading, you should find an instance of Visual Studio Code running in your browser with the files needed for this hackathon.

 You are ready to run the Jupyter Notebook files, hooray!
-Skip to section: [Setup Azure OpenAI](#setup-azure-openai)
+Skip to section: [Setup Azure AI Studio Project and Hub](#Setup-Azure-AI-Studio-Project-and-Hub)

 #### Use Local Workstation